kandogu/Web-Based-Photo-Tagging-App/photo-tagger-api/README.md

 ## PS
 ```
-If, I can do it, I will post here a link for live version.
+If I can do it, I will post here a link for live version.